rahul-nauni/PiCarNet/README.md

-# PiCardo
+# PiCarNet
-Machine Learning in Science - 2 project repository
+Private repo for Machine Learning in Science - 2 project